divio/divio-cloud-docs/introduction/04-package-addon.rst

     In the examples below, pay particular attention to the use of dashes ``-`` and underscores ``_`` in the names of files and directories.

+    In Python naming conventions, a *package* name will use *dashes*, as in ``tutorial-django-debug-toolbar``.
+The *application* name within the package will use *underscores*: ``tutorial_django_debug_toolbar``.

+    This is significant, because although underscores are theoretically allowed in package names, various tools, including ``pip``, will silently convert them to dashes, with predicatbly confusing results.

 Register the addon
 ------------------